-It is a static warning to import two different libraries with the same name.
+It is a static warning to import two different libraries with the same name unless their name is the empty string.
 A widely disseminated library should be given a name that will not conflict with other such libraries.
 The preferred mechanism for this is using pub, the Dart package manager, which provides a global namespace for libraries, and conventions that leverage that namespace.